Manchester Art Gallery: Architecture

 Manchester Art Gallery is housed in three connected buildings.
 The City Art Gallery building, which faces onto Mosley Street, was designed and constructed between 1824 and 1835.
 It originally housed the Royal Manchester Institution.
 Designed by architect Sir Charles Barry in the Greek Ionic style, the building is now Grade I listed.
 The two-storey gallery is built in rusticated ashlar to a rectangular plan on a raised plinth.
 The roof is hidden by a continuous dentilled cornice and plain parapet.
-Its eleven-bay facade has two three-bay side ranges and a central five-bay pedimented projecting portico with six Ionic columns.
+Its 11-bay façade has two three-bay side ranges and a central five-bay pedimented projecting portico with six Ionic columns.
 Set back behind the parapet is an attic with small windows that forms a lantern above the entrance hall.

 Manchester Athenaeum, also designed by Barry, was built in 1837 and was bought by the Manchester Corporation in 1938 to provide additional space.
 It is Grade II* listed and designed in the Italian Palazzo style.
 The Athenaeum fronts onto Princess Street.

-In November 1994 an architectural design competition managed by RIBA Competitions was launched to refurbish the existing historic gallery and the Athenaeum and link them with a new building on the car park site.
+In November 1994, an architectural design competition managed by RIBA Competitions was launched to refurbish the existing historic gallery and the Athenaeum and link them with a new building on the car park site.
 The competition attracted 132 architects, six of whom were selected to proceed to the final stage.
 Michael Hopkins and Partners were announced as winners in January 1995.
 The gallery closed in 1998 and reopened in 2002 following the £35 million refurbishment and extension.
 The new extension was criticised as "the splendid and really beautiful interiors of the original building .. have been gratuitously spoiled", and was the 2002 winner of the Sir Hugh Casson Award for the worst new building of the year.